SixArm/project-management-checklist/README.md

 Setup:

+* Decide on git options.
+For example, how will the project use git repositories, monorepo vs polyrepo, conventions, branches, tags, submodules, hooks, etc.

+* Decide how you want to do a typical git branch name.
+For ideas see https://github.com/joelparkerhenderson/git-branch-name

+* Decide how you want to do a typical git commit message.
+For ideas see https://https://github.com/joelparkerhenderson/git-commit-message

+* Decide how you want the team to use shared git alias commands, such as for shortcuts or processes.
+See http://gitalias.com

 * Create any hooks, such as a pre-commit hook, or post-commit hook.

-* Set up git alias commands.
-See http://gitalias.com

-* Decide if/how to use git submodules for project components.
-Generally, there's a major benefit to using submodules, in return for a learning curve.
+* Create any git submodules for project components.
+For some projects, there's a major benefit to using submodules, in return for a learning curve.
+For other projects, submodules are frustrating and should be avoided.

 * Document how the project uses feature toggles.

 Flow:

 * Decide on a git branch strategy.
-For example, decide on how a developer can start a topic, submit a topic, finish a topic, etc.
+For example, decide on how a developer can start a topic, submit a topic, finish a topic, etc. For ideas see the git alias group "git topic-*" in http://gitalias.com.

 * Document preferred git tactics.
 For example, does the team want tiny commits (e.g. fix a typo), or small commits (e.g. fix all typos), or medium commits (e.g. create a new feature), or large commits (e.g. create a new framework).